mathLmeLo/cg_intro_projects/atividade_3/README.md

-# Midpoint Line Algorithm
+# Phong Lighting Model with Phong Shading and Gourard Shading

-Implementation of the Mipoint Line Algorithm for rasterization of lines.
+Implementation of the Phong Lighting Model with Phong Shading and Gourard Shading.
 This is an academic project and was proposed during the course of Introduction to Computer Graphics at UFPB.